 1] Remove Windows 10 Updates via Control Panel

-Just like regular programs, users may remove the lately installed Windows 10 patch via the Control Panel.
-To do so, use the following guideline –
+Just like any other software in Windows, you may remove the lately installed Windows 10 update via the Control Panel.
+Here’s how –

-- Press Win + I to start the Settings app.
+- Press Windows + I to start the Settings app.

 - Select Update & Security followed by Windows Update.